Getting started tutorial part 6: measuring sources¶

 Merging multi-band source catalogs from coadds¶

-You’ll get even more complete and consistent multi-band photometry by measuring the same source in multiple bands at a fixed position (the forced photometry method) rather than fitting the source’s location individually for each band.
+Merging the single band detection catalogs into a single multi-band catalog allows for more complete and consistent multi-band photometry by measuring the same source in multiple bands at a fixed position (the forced photometry method) rather than fitting the source’s location individually for each band.

 For forced photometry you want to use the best position measurements for each source, which could be from different filters depending on the source.

 mergeMeasurements created a

-Running Forced photometry on coadds¶
+Running forced photometry on coadds¶

 Now you have accurate positions for all detected sources in the coadds.
 Re-measure the coadds using these fixed source positions (the forced photometry method) to create the best possible photometry of sources in your coadds: